 The 747 was the result of the work of some 50,000 Boeing people.
-Called "the Incredibles," these were the construction workers, mechanics, engineers, secretaries and administrators who made aviation history by building the 747 — the largest civilian airplane in the world — in less than 16 months during the late 1960s.
+Called "the Incredibles," these were the construction workers, mechanics, engineers, secretaries and administrators who made aviation history by building the 747 — the largest civilian airplane in the world — in roughly 16 months during the late 1960s.

 The incentive for creating the giant 747 came from reductions in airfares, a surge in air-passenger traffic and increasingly crowded skies.
 Following the loss of the competition for a gigantic military transport, the C-5A, Boeing set out to develop a large advanced commercial airplane to take advantage of the high-bypass engine technology developed for the C-5A.
 The design philosophy behind the 747 was to develop a completely new plane, and other than the engines, the designers purposefully avoided using any hardware developed for the C-5.

 The 747's final design was offered in three configurations: all passenger, all cargo and a convertible passenger/freighter model.
 The freighter and convertible models loaded 8- by 8-foot (2.4- by 2.4-meter) cargo containers through the huge hinged nose.

 The 747 was truly monumental in size.
 The massive airplane required construction of the 200 million-cubic-foot (5.6 million-cubic-meter) 747 assembly plant in Everett, Wash., the world's largest building (by volume).
 The fuselage of the original 747 was 225 feet (68.5 meters) long; the tail as tall as a six-story building.
 Pressurized, it carried a ton of air.
 The cargo hold had room for 3,400 pieces of baggage and could be unloaded in seven minutes.
 The total wing area was larger than a basketball court.
 Yet, the entire global navigation system weighed less than a modern laptop computer.